MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-maintain.md

 Indexation is used to adjust values for general price-level changes.
 Use the **Index Fixed Assets** action to recalculate maintenance costs.

-## Record a maintenance cost directly on a fixed asset
+## <a name="record-a-maintenance-cost-directly-on-a-fixed-asset"></a>Record a maintenance cost directly on a fixed asset

 Every time maintenance is done for an asset, such as a service visit, you can record it on the **Maintenance Registrations** page.